jeks0n/demo-version-tag/README.md

-# demo-version-tag
+# Versioning Docker Image

-Goal: Set Docker Image version from git tag.
+Goal: Create Docker Image with a version from git tag.

 ## Add tag in local environment
 Command line: